 Rescue yourself from this world in which technologies and social media are normal.
 Reverse your loss of capabilities, like focus, attention, and good decision making.
 Take back control of your time and life.

 One of the key factors that rich people are rich is because they link time to money and always looking for ways to get more for less.

 Money isn't everything, but is important and is a small part of "wealth".
 Dan says that what he likes most of all things he does is receiving and depositing the checks.
 All wealthy people they met also think this way.
 Transforming time plus other ingredients in money is richly satisfying.

 Liking your work, the conditions in which you work, and the people you work for and with almost automatically begets financial wealth.
 This doesn't mean it all has to be fun.
 Sometimes you're going to be engaged in un-fun and uninteresting things that need to be done.

-Time itself is an asset class all its own, the more important one. transform your time into wealth.
-Decides what "wealth" means to you.
-Develop a clear, detailed picture of what would look like.
-Construct a plan and establish targets to get there.
+Time itself is an asset class all its own, the more important one.
+Transform your time into wealth.
+First, decide what "wealth" means to you.
+Develop a clear, detailed picture of what it would look like.
+Then, construct a plan and establish targets to get there.
 Always ask yourself if the things you're doing with your present time are linked to creating the wealth you desire.